On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing

 \ARTICLEAUTHORS{ \AUTHOR{Junlin Chen} \AFF{Department of Industrial Engineering, Tsinghua University, \EMAIL{cjl21@mails.tsinghua.edu.cn}} \AUTHOR{Chiwei Yan} \AFF{Department of Industrial Engineering and Operations Research, University of California, Berkeley, \EMAIL{chiwei@berkeley.edu}} \AUTHOR{Hai Jiang} \AFF{Department of Industrial Engineering, Tsinghua University, \EMAIL{haijiang@tsinghua.edu.cn}} }

-\ABSTRACT{Important pricing problems in centralized matching markets---such as carpooling and food delivery platforms---often exhibit a bi-level structure.
-At the upper level, the platform sets prices for different types of agents (e.g., riders with various origins and destinations, or delivery orders from diverse restaurants to customer locations).
-The lower level then matches converted agents to minimize operational costs, such as pooling riders with similar itineraries into the same vehicle or consolidating multiple delivery orders into a single trip.
-Motivated by these applications, we study the optimal value (cost) function of a linear programming model with respect to agent arrival rates, originally proposed by \cite{aouad2022dynamic} for cost-minimizing dynamic stochastic matching under limited time.
-In particular, we investigate the concavity of this cost function.
-We show that weak concavity holds when there are fewer than or equal to three agent types with identical patience level.
-For an arbitrary number of agent types, (weak) concavity is more likely to hold when agents have high or similar patience, or when agents are more heterogeneous in their matching efficiencies.
-Building on these theoretical insights, we develop a Minorize-Maximization (MM) algorithm for the pricing problem that requires little stepsize tuning, and demonstrate substantial performance improvements over projected gradient-based methods on a large-scale, real-world ridesharing dataset.
+\ABSTRACT{ Important pricing problems in centralized matching markets---such as carpooling, food delivery and freight shipping platforms---often exhibit a bi-level structure.
+At the upper level, the platform sets prices for heterogeneous demand types (e.g., rides across origin-destination pairs, food delivery orders across restaurant-customer pairs, or less-than-truckload shipments).
+The lower level subsequently matches converted demands to minimize operational costs; for example, by pooling riders with similar itineraries into shared vehicles or consolidating multiple food-delivery and less-than-truckload freight orders into single courier or trailer routes.
+Motivated by these applications, we study the optimal value (cost) function of a linear programming model with respect to demand arrival rates, originally proposed by \citet{aouad2022dynamic} for cost-minimizing dynamic stochastic matching under limited time.
+In particular, we study the concavity properties of this cost function.
+We show that it suffices for every optimal basic feasible solution of the linear program to be nondegenerate in order to guarantee weak concavity.
+Leveraging this insight, we further establish that weak concavity holds when all demand types have strictly positive unmatched rates---a natural condition in stochastic environments when demands have limited patience---and characterize conditions under which this property is satisfied in the fluid linear program.
+Building on these theoretical insights, we develop a Minorization-Maximization (MM) algorithm that exploits the resulting difference-of-concave structure of the pricing problem.
+The algorithm requires little stepsize tuning and delivers substantial performance improvements over projected gradient methods on a large-scale, real-world ridesharing dataset with thousands of rider types (origin-destination pairs).
 This makes it a compelling algorithmic choice for solving such pricing problems in practice.

 }